-S. No. Public policy advocated Method resorted for such Whether information Frequency of Review by Board Web Link, if available auvocateu advocacy available in (Annually/ Half avanable public domain?
-(Yes/No) yearly/ Quarterly / Others - please , ,, specify)
+S. No. Public policy Method resorted Whether Frequency of Web Link, if

+advocated for such information Review by Board available

+advocacy available in (Annually/ Half

+public domain? yearly/ Quarterly

+(Yes/No) / Others - please

+specify)

 Through several industry associations, CPIL takes part in advocacy efforts to enhance the industry and public welfare.
 The Company takes an active role in these forums when it comes to concerns and policy matters that impact the interest of the stakeholders.
 CPIL's goal is to be a part of the larger policy-development process and not focus only on one subject area.